uio-carpentry/organisational/meetings/241011_board-meeting.md

 "Want to teach?
 Join the carpentry community! - send something like this to SA and include in the newsletter.
 MLB and EP will also update the GitHub and vortex UiO page to fit more with what we discussed and send to board for insights.

 ### 5. Elections
+We need more members of the board, good people.UB and MatNat faculty all that is left of boardmembers.

 DT and MA are finished in the board this year.
 We need everybody to find new people run for the board.

 Its difficult to have follow the Carpentries elections - list, the rules are a bit strict.
 We changed the tone and the rules to try to reach broader and make it more low-key to join.
 The board candidates can be independent from UiO, so if you know someone that could be interested thats not fraom UiO thats fine (mind that physical presence can be difficult if they do not live in Oslo).